flutter/website/src/reference/user-surveys.md

 ## How will my responses be used?

-Your responses submitted via survey will be used to improve Flutter and Dart.
-This information will be stored independently from the information sent to Google via analytics.
-You can see how previous surveys were used to improve Flutter and Dart on [Medium][].
+We use the responses you submit via survey to improve Flutter and Dart.
+We store this information independent of the information sent to Google via analytics.
+To see how we used prior surveys to improve Flutter and Dart, check out our blogs on [Medium][].

 ## How can I disable it?